Homotopy theory of equivariant operads with fixed colors: Equivariant homotopy theory

 \begin{proposition} Suppose $(\V, \otimes)$ is as in Proposition \ref{RESGEN PROP} and, in addition, that it has cofibrant symmetric pushout powers.
 Further, let $\G$ be a groupoid and $\F$ a family of subgroups of $\G$.
 Then: \begin{enumerate}[label=(\roman*)] \item if $f$ is a (trivial) $\F$-cofibration in $\V^{\G}$ then $f^{\square n}$ is a (trivial) $\F^{\ltimes n}$-cofibration in $\V^{\Sigma_n \wr \G}$; \item if $f$ is a (trivial) $\F$-cofibration between $\F$-cofibrant objects in $\V^{\G}$ then $f^{\otimes n}$ is a (trivial) $\F^{\ltimes n}$-cofibration between $\F^{\ltimes n}$-cofibrant objects in $\V^{\Sigma_n \wr \G}$. \end{enumerate} \end{proposition}

-\begin{proof} We first address the case of $\G$ a group, which is the hard case, then reduce to this case.

-When $\G = G$ is a group, (i) is almost exactly \cite[Prop.
-6.24]{BP_geo}, except for the fact that throughout \cite{BP_geo} we assume $\V$ has cellular fixed points (i.e. that it satisfies the conditions in \cite[Prop.
+\begin{proof} We first prove the result when $\G = G$ is in fact a group.
+In this case, (i) is almost exactly \cite[Prop.
+6.25]{BP21}, except for the fact that throughout \cite{BP21} we assume $\V$ has cellular fixed points (i.e. that it satisfies the conditions in \cite[Prop.
 2.6]{Ste16}, which are a stronger version of Definition \ref{WEAKCELL DEF}), so we must check that this assumption is not needed in the proof of \cite[Prop.
-6.24]{BP_geo}.
-Analyzing the proof therein, one sees that the only model structure requirements are the cofibrancy of pushout powers and that the functors in \cite[Props 6.5 and 6.23]{BP_geo} are left Quillen (bi)functors.
+6.25]{BP21}.
+Analyzing the proof therein, one sees that the only model structure requirements are the cofibrancy of pushout powers and that the functors in \cite[Props 6.5 and 6.23]{BP21} are left Quillen (bi)functors.
 Noting that the latter results are generalized by Proposition \ref{EQQUILADJ PROP} and Lemma \ref{LTIMESNMINC LEM} yields (i).

 For (ii) when $\G=G$ is a group, we need to recall an argument in the proof of \cite[Prop.
-6.25]{BP_geo}.
+6.25]{BP21}.
 Given composable arrows $Z_0 \xrightarrow{g} Z_1 \xrightarrow{f} Z_2$ in $\V$, denote by $Q^n(g), Q^n(f)$ the domains of $g^{\square n}, f^{\square n}$.
 There is a filtration of the box product of the composite $(fg)^{\square n}$ as

 where each $k_r$, $0\leq r \leq n$ is given by a pushout as on the left below, with the right diagram specifying the $k_0$ case (this filtration is induced by a $\Sigma_n$-equivariant filtration $P_0 \subseteq P_1 \subseteq \dots \subseteq P_n$ of the poset $P_n = (0 \to 1 \to 2)^{\times n}$, where $P_0$ consists of the tuples with at least one $0$-coordinate and tuples in $P_r$ have at most $r$ $2$-coordinates; for more details, see the proof of \cite[Lemma 4.8]{Pe16})